Metal Gear Solid V: Ground Zeroes

 - Players: 1 (Internet ranking)

 Ground Zeroes takes place in 1975 at a place called Camp Omega, a clandestine American prison-camp in Cuba, which is most certainly "not" inspired by the real-life one at Guantanamo Bay.
-The place is being run by a villain named Skullface, so named because most of the skin had been burned off of his face in an earlier time, who is in contact with an offscreen shadowy figure known only as Cipher (a.k.a.
+The place is being run by a villain named Skullface, so named because most of the skin had been burned off of his face in some earlier time, who is in contact with an offscreen shadowy figure known only as Cipher (a.k.a.
 Major Zero from MGS3).
-It is here that Snake, alternatively named Big Boss or, as I like to call him, "The Artist Formerly Known as Snake", must rescue Chico and Paz, two children* who tagged along for the ride during 2010's MGS: Peace Walker, and have somehow wound up in Camp Omega Actually, with Ground Zeroes being a direct sequel to Peace Walker, I'd advise playing that game if you want to understand even half of the plot.
+It is here that Snake, alternatively named Big Boss or, as I like to call him, "The Artist Formerly Known as Snake", must rescue Chico and Paz, two children* who tagged along for the ride during 2010's MGS: Peace Walker, and have somehow wound up in Camp Omega.
+Actually, with Ground Zeroes being a direct sequel to Peace Walker, I'd advise playing that game if you want to understand even half of the plot.
 No seriously, it's really good.
-I recommend picking it up as part of the Metal Gear Solid HD Collection, which in addition to Peace Walker also includes the special editions of MGS2 and 3, plus the original MSX games.
+I recommend picking it up as part of the Metal Gear Solid HD Collection, which in addition to Peace Walker also includes the special editions of MGS2 and 3, plus the original games made for the MSX.
 So go do that.
 I'll wait.

 *Actually, it turns out that Paz is actually 24 years old by the time of Ground Zeroes.
 You see what I mean when I said the Japanese have a [verb]ed-up understanding of age?
 Ah well, at least it takes the edge off of what happens to her at the end.